7 Experiences to Have in Stockholm!

 Wanna explore even more?
 Here are 55 things you can do in Sweden!

 5. Go Green in Stockholm’s Eco Village

 Are you ready to go beyond Stockholm’s city center?
 With Context Travel, you can experience Stockholm’s eco village – Understenshöjden – up close.
-Residents have banded together in their devotion to help the environment through simple communal living.
+This place is especially interesting for those of you who are deeply interested in sustainable and ecofriendly travel.
+In this unique area of Stockholm, residents have banded together in their devotion to help the environment through simple communal living.
 These housing projects make you think about the importance of sustainability and green energy.